rxn3202/Password-Generator/README.md

 ## Mock-Up
 Please view live URL: [Password-Generator](https://rxn3202.github.io/Password-Generator)

-- When user clokcs on the "Generate Password" button, they will be prompted with a series or questions, including:
+- When user clokcs on the "Generate Password" button, they will be prompted with a series of questions, including:
     - The desired size of the password (between 8 to 128 characters)
     - Do they want lowercase letters
     - Do they want uppercase letters